cfjedimaster/raymondcamden2023/src/posts/2023/04/24/2023-04-24-creating-a-web-component-for-revealjs-followup.md

 </reveal-slide>
 ```

 To support this, I checked the `attributes` property of my web component instance.
 For reach I find, I simply prefix it with `data-`.
-N

 ```js
 for(let i=0; i<this.attributes.length; i++) {